 High Performers Have Coaches

 CEO-Founders select themselves into one of the most stressful and challenging paths a human being can take – the path of the entrepreneur.
-The potential rewards of the path, as we know, are also great.
-It attracts people who strive to be the best they can be, and who wish to compete at the highest level.
+The potential rewards of the path, as we know, may also be great.
+The role attracts people who strive to be the best they can be, and who wish to compete at the highest level.

 It turns out that the highest performers in every field, from sports to business to academia to military, all receive extensive coaching and mentoring.
 Bring the highest achiever to mind, and in the background is a coach, a mentor, or a teacher.